djsincla/ds_sdwan_events/README.md

             1.2.x (Token3) is Python3 with security token.
 - 12/17/21  Updated to the latest version of splunklib the Splink Python API.
             Added Dashboards
 - 12/23/21 2.0.0 Renamed from TA_Velocloud to ds_sdwan_events and repackaged for submission to Splunk.
 - 12/24/21 2.0.1 Updated location of SplunkLib to /lib as recommended in Splunk API Documentation.
 - 03/07/22 2.0.2 Added default interval = 300 to default/inputs.conf.
 - 03/07/22 2.0.3 Minor edits to release notes.
 - 03/07/22 2.0.4 Minor Splunk Cloud validation edits.
+- 08/10/22 2.0.5 Updated Splunklib.
+                 Changed VCO request from End Time, Start Time to Start Time, End Time.
+- 10/14/22 2.0.6 Updated Splunklib to resolve Splunk Cloud issues.
+- 05/30/23 2.0.7 Updated Splunklib and updated requests.post from verify=False to default verifiy=True for SplunkCloud
+- 09/15/23 2.0.8 Updated Splunklib and updated config file to remove checksum.

 # With thanks to:
 Ken Guo, Andrew Lohman, Kevin Fletcher